 Knee Pain: How Physio Helps at Every Age and Stage

-Knee pain can creep up on anyone - school kids after sport, busy parents juggling workouts and work, or older adults noticing a niggle on the stairs.
+Knee pain can creep up on anyone - school kids after sport, busy adults juggling training or work, acute injury during sport or at home and older adults noticing a niggle on the stairs.
 Whether it is new and sharp or a long-standing ache, knee pain is frustrating because it limits the things you love.
 The good news?
 Physiotherapy can help at every stage - often without pain medication or surgery, and get you back to your previous activities, your wanted activity, or your sport.

 For sporty kids and teens, it is often linked to growth spurts, training load, or a sudden change in sport.
 Think patellofemoral pain around the kneecap, tendon irritation, or a twist at footy or netball.